MGM has a new marketing campaign called “Welcome to the Show” that focuses on the non-gaming entertainment options at its casino properties.

 MGM recently commissioned research into the importance of entertainment in people’s lives.
 Not surprisingly, it was very important.
 Chief Experience & Marketing Officer for MGM Resorts International Lilian Tomovich explains:

 “MGM Resorts has long been committed to creating moments guests can’t find elsewhere.
 This research reinforces our belief that entertainment is critical to the human experience and provides the backbone of our new corporate marketing campaign, ‘Welcome to the Show.’
 With our 78,000 employees around the world, we are committed to wowing guests at every turn.”

 No shortage of entertainment options at MGM Springfield

 Entertainment is a key component at MGM Springfield.
-The Massachusetts commercial casino is slated to open in September.
+The Massachusetts casino is slated to open in September.

 In addition to the usual array of casino entertainment, MGM announced the Springfield casino will contain: